Ronald Reagan: Addressing apartheid

-Opposition to apartheid strengthened during Reagan's first term in office as its component disinvestment from South Africa movement, which had been in existence for quite some years.
-The opposition also gained critical mass following in the United States, particularly on college campuses and among mainline Protestant denominations.
-President Reagan was opposed to divestiture because, as he wrote in a letter to Sammy Davis Jr., it "would hurt the very people we are trying to help and would leave us no contact within South Africa to try and bring influence to bear on the government".
+Popular opposition to apartheid increased during Reagan's first term in office and the disinvestment from South Africa movement achieved critical mass after decades of growing momentum.
+Criticism of apartheid was particularly strong on college campuses and among mainline Protestant denominations.
+President Reagan was opposed to divestiture because he personally thought, as he wrote in a letter to Sammy Davis Jr., it "would hurt the very people we are trying to help and would leave us no contact within South Africa to try and bring influence to bear on the government".
 He also noted the fact that the "American-owned industries there employ more than 80,000 blacks" and that their employment practices were "very different from the normal South African customs".
-The anti-communist focus of Reagan's administration lent itself to closer ties with the apartheid regime of South Africa, particularly with regards to matters pertaining to nuclear weapons.

-The Reagan administration developed constructive engagement with the South African government as a means of encouraging it to move away from apartheid gradually.
+The Reagan administration developed constructive engagement with the South African government as a means of encouraging it to gradually move away from apartheid and to give up its nuclear weapons program.
 It was part of a larger initiative designed to foster peaceful economic development and political change throughout southern Africa.
 This policy, however, engendered much public criticism, and renewed calls for the imposition of stringent sanctions.
+Desmond Tutu described Reagan administration as "an unmitigated disaster for us blacks", and Reagan himself as "a racist pure and simple".

 In response, Reagan announced the imposition of new sanctions on the South African government, including an arms embargo in late 1985.
 These sanctions were seen as weak by anti-apartheid activists and as insufficient by the president's opponents in Congress.
 In 1986, Congress approved the Comprehensive Anti-Apartheid Act, which included tougher sanctions; Reagan's veto was overridden by Congress.
 Afterward, he remained opposed to apartheid and unsure of "how best to oppose it".
 Several European countries, as well as Japan, also imposed their sanctions on South Africa soon after.

 Libya bombing

-Contentious relations between Libya and the United States under President Reagan were revived in the West Berlin discotheque bombing that injured 63 American military personnel and killed one serviceman on April 5, 1986.
-Stating that there was "irrefutable proof" that Libya had directed the "terrorist bombing", Reagan authorized the use of force against the country.
-In the late evening of April 15, the United States launched a series of airstrikes on ground targets in Libya.
+Contentious relations between Libya and the United States under President Reagan were revived in the West Berlin discotheque bombing that killed an American soldier and injured dozens of others on April 5, 1986.
+Stating that there was irrefutable evidence that Libya had a direct role in the bombing, Reagan authorized the use of force against the country.
+On April 14, the United States launched a series of airstrikes on ground targets in Libya.
 Thatcher allowed the United States Air Force to use Britain's air bases to launch the attack, on the justification that the United Kingdom was supporting America's right to self-defense under Article 51 of the Charter of the United Nations.
-The attack was, according to Reagan, designed to halt Gaddafi's "ability to export terrorism", offering him "incentives and reasons to alter his criminal behavior".
+The attack was, according to Reagan, designed to halt Muammar Gaddafi's "ability to export terrorism", offering him "incentives and reasons to alter his criminal behavior".
 The attack was condemned by many countries; by an overwhelming vote, the United Nations General Assembly adopted a resolution to condemn the attack and deem it a violation of the Charter and international law.